 Have you ever heard of Potato Creek Johnny?
 How about Poker Alice?
 What role did Seth Bullock play in Deadwood?
 Why is Calamity Jane buried next to Wild Bill?
 These questions and many others are answered at the Adams Museum.
 We recommend stepping directly into the Legends Gallery after you pay.
 This will give better perspective as you tour the museum.

-They have a sea-dwelling Plesiosaur in the basement (photo below).
+In the basement (photo below).
 The Black Hills were once under water and all sorts of ocean fossils have been discovered here.
-Be sure to not skip the basement.
+A definite highlight.

 Someone discovered a flat, engraved rock carved by a man in his last remaining days.
 He had arrived with the Ezra Party seeking gold in the 1830’s, long before the gold-boom and Deadwood era began.
 This displeased the native Lakota tribesmen.
 They hunted the Ezra Party down and killed them all.